bitsofcotton/p2/README.md

 N.B.
 A catgp corrects noise, this is because catgp includes p1 with some random noise index.

 N.B.
-The step that PRNG have is often larger than 1000, this is because of the period and complexity itself.
+The status that PRNG have is often larger than 1000, this is because of the period and complexity itself.

 # Tips on p1, p2 (2)
 p1, p2 has a little glitch to randtools description (make period on y-axis be ignored).